team-nameless/starlight/README.md

 # Project Starlight

 - Welcome to our project: Starlight.
-This is a web-based VSRG (vertically-scrolling-rhythm game) made with React, Vite, ASP.NET Core (+batteries from Microsoft) and a-particular-game-engine which I was strictly forbidden to disclose by the PM.
+This is a web-based VSRG (vertically-scrolling rhythm game) made with React, Vite, ASP.NET Core (+batteries from Microsoft) and a-particular-game-engine which I was strictly forbidden to disclose by the PM.

+- To perceive the best and our intended UX, make sure your screen is 1536x864 or 1920x1080 at 125%.

 # Does it work?